 " (Quoting from A Christmas Carol's description of the Ghost of Christmas Past ) The figure itself fluctuated in its distinctness: being now a thing with one arm, now with one leg, now with twenty legs, now a pair of legs without a head, now a head without a body.
 And good luck trying to depict that monstrosity on screen, which probably explains why few adaptors have ever tried.
 The 1971 cartoon devoted to recreating Leech’s aesthetic ran with the common understanding that Dickens meant to evoke a candle without actually calling the spirit a candle; even in that case the “fluctuations” mainly come across as the spirit seeming to go in and out of focus.
 It’s easy enough to depict a spirit that looks like “a child: yet not so like a child as like an old man.”
 But once you try to simultaneously show it as “a pair of legs without a head,” you’re liable to lose a significant segment of your audience, so adaptors tend to focus on the first part and ignore the second."
 (A Grand Yuletide Theory: The Muppet Christmas Carol is the Best Adaptation of A Christmas Carol by Ethan Warren)

 In the language-based medium of a book Pantalaimon is primarily represented by his written name not a visual.
-He may be mentioned in a scene (for example, in that very first one, as described in Part I) without the reader even being told at first, or at all, what he currently looks like, and we don't struggle to imagine the story without the detail any more than we struggle to imagine Lyra without any physical description (we only learn she has blonde hair about a third of the way through the novel).
+He may be mentioned in a scene without the reader even being told at first, or at all, what he currently looks like, and we don't struggle to imagine the story without the detail any more than we struggle to imagine Lyra without any physical description.

-The mind's eye may exist in flux without the resolution of a specific synthesis; but the visual adaptation must present something specific.
-And as Warren notes, A Christmas Carol has had many an adaptation that mistakes the mind's eye and the literal eye for the same thing; that imagines the best way to capture the sense that the novel evokes is to try and get onto screen what the filmmaker sees in their own mind when they read these descriptions.
+The reader's imagination is free to be only selectively visual.
+The mind's eye may exist in flux without the resolution into a specific synthesis.
+But the visual adaptation must commit to something specific.
+As Warren notes, A Christmas Carol has had many an adaptation that mistakes the mind's eye and the literal eye for the same thing; that imagines the best way to capture the sense that the novel evokes is to try and get onto screen what the filmmaker sees in their own mind when they read these descriptions.

 As Reynolds puts in, in adaptation,